dogweather/forkful/content/en/swift/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means grabbing the data from the web and bringing it into your app.
-Programmers do it to fetch content, interact with online services, or scrape data.

 ## How to:
 Let's use `URLSession` to do the job.
 Swift makes it straight to the point.